continuent/continuent-vagrant/README.md

 You may get errors the first time you run the `./launch.sh` script.
 Try starting up your servers with `vagrant up` the first time.
 The `./launch.sh` script should run properly after that.

+# Automatic AWS instance shutdown

+Add the `SHUTDOWN_TIMER` constant to the top of your AWS Vagrantfile.
+If defined, the AWS instance will automatically shutdown after the defined number of minutes has passed.

+    # This will force a shutdown in 4 hours
+    SHUTDOWN_TIMER = 240

+You can cancel this process if you later decide that the instances should not be stopped.

+    $ localhost > vagrant ssh db1
+    $ db1 > sudo shutdown -c

 # Known Issues

 ## sudo: sorry, you must have a tty to run sudo